 Looking at the actual causes of problems

-Besides the obvious misunderstanding of agile as the new (local!) management technique, other questions arise: What is a success?
-What is a failure?
-What are the concrete, measurable business objectives of the project of introducing agile?
+Besides noting the obvious misunderstanding of Agile as the new (local!) management technique, questions arise: What would success look like?
+What would failure look like?
+What are the concrete, measurable business objectives of the project of introducing Agile?

-I am convinced that introducing agile itself should be managed with modern project management techniques, PMBOK being my favorite.
-Managing agile goes far beyond the scope of this article, but you certainly must have an idea about where you are going with it and what you want to achieve.
+I am convinced that introducing Agile itself should be managed with modern project management techniques, PMBOK being my favorite.
+Managing Agile goes far beyond the scope of this chapter, but you certainly must have an idea about where you are going with it and what you want to achieve.